 - Twitter Pictures: Use Twitter pictures for contacts with integrated Twitter

-- Auto Download in background: Newstand issues, apps can be downloaded in background once subscribed.
+- Auto Download in the background: Newstand issues, apps can be downloaded in the background once subscribed.

-- Sync in background: Now possible to use iOS device while it is still syncing in background
+- Sync in the background: Now possible to use an iOS device while it is still syncing in the background

-- Links in background: Safari links, iTunes links can be opened in background
+- Links in background: Safari links, iTunes links can be opened in a background

 - Space usage: Determine space used by each app, supported file types under settings